 The leading marketing advisory firm, BIA/Kelsey, forecasts that smartphones will trigger 73 billion inbound calls annually by 2018.
 This equates to a 42% annual compound growth rate.

 “Click to call is one of the most used features on the mobile search engine results page.

 70% of mobile searchers have used click to call to connect with

 a business directly from the search engine results page.”

 It is clear that phone calls still matter to businesses.

-Every person that calls your company is a priority.
+Every person who calls your company is a priority.
 Thus, call recordings are also a priority because they are the only way to capture this non-digital or offline interaction.
-If you use call tracking, your phone calls are automatically recorded and saved.
-Once you have the call recording, they can be used in a number of different ways.
+If you use call tracking, your phone calls are recroded automatically and saved.
+Once you have the call recording, you can use them in several different ways.